Free no-obligation site survey · Nationwide coverage Contact Us

 The best time of year for render repairs

-Render and mortar are weather-sensitive materials.
-Frost can ruin a repair before it has cured, persistent rain stops new render bonding properly, and strong summer sun on a hot wall can dry a patch too quickly and cause shrinkage cracking.
+Render and mortar are weather-sensitive.
+Frost can ruin a repair before it cures, persistent rain stops fresh render bonding, and strong summer sun on a hot wall dries a patch too fast and cracks it.
 Timing the work well is part of getting a repair that lasts.

-The milder months are the easiest window, with moderate temperatures and more reliable dry spells, but that does not mean render work stops in winter; sheltered elevations, protective sheeting and the right choice of materials extend the season considerably.
-What matters is that each repair gets the conditions it needs to cure before it is exposed to frost or driving rain, and before any protective coating is applied over it.
+The milder months are the easiest window, with moderate temperatures and more reliable dry spells, but render work does not stop in winter: sheltered elevations, protective sheeting and the right materials stretch the season a long way.
+What matters is that each repair gets the conditions it needs to cure before it meets frost or driving rain, and before any coating goes over it.

 If your render is already cracked, try not to leave it through another winter.
-Water that enters a crack and freezes will widen it, and a repair that would have been small in autumn can become a much larger area of failed render by spring.
-An early survey lets the repairs and any coating be sequenced within a sensible weather window rather than squeezed in around it.
+Water that gets into a crack and freezes widens it, and a repair that would have been small in autumn becomes a much larger area of failed render by spring.
+The same goes for pebbledash and roughcast.
+A pebbledash repair caught while the failure is still local can be patched and blended, but leave it and whole sections lose their key and have to come off.
+An early survey lets the repairs and any coating be sequenced into a sensible weather window rather than squeezed in around it.

-Once render has been repaired, and coated where the specification calls for it, the ongoing maintenance is light.
-Most of it is about controlling water, because almost every render failure we see starts with water getting somewhere it should not be.
+Once render has been repaired, and coated where the spec calls for it, the upkeep is light.
+Most of it is about controlling water, because almost every render failure we see starts with water getting somewhere it should not.

 • Keep gutters, downpipes and gulleys clear, and fix leaks and overflows promptly rather than letting them run down the wall

-• Walk around the building after winter and look for new cracks, hollow-sounding patches or staining
+• Walk the building after winter and look for new cracks, hollow patches or staining

 • Cut back climbing plants and shrubs growing against rendered walls

-• Wash down gently if needed, avoiding aggressive close-range pressure jetting that can open up hairline cracks
+• Wash down gently if needed, and keep aggressive close-range jetting off the render

 The single most valuable habit is reporting small defects early.
-A hairline crack or a small hollow patch is a quick, contained repair, while the same defect left for years can mean cutting back and re-rendering a whole section of wall.
+A hairline crack or a small hollow patch is a quick, contained repair; the same defect left for years can mean cutting back and re-rendering a whole section.
 If you are unsure whether something needs attention, a few photographs and a short conversation are usually enough for us to tell you.

 Common questions